cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * Tackle issues in small blocks of time, instead of trying to solve whole problems at once and then be intimidated.
 * To prevent relapse, reinforce your pre-set goals based on needs and allow yourself to be rewarded in a balanced way for accomplished tasks.

-**Exercise:**
+**Exercise (20 minutes):**

-1. Go through the list of procrastination counter measures and identify the ones that might help you.
+Go through the list of procrastination counter measures and identify the ones that might help you:

-1. For each identified counter measer write down how it might help you to make progress.
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

 ## [Create Your Own Burn Down Chart](#create-your-own-burn-down-chart)
 How do you see if you make progress towards your objectives?
 In agile project management [burn down charts](https://en.wikipedia.org/wiki/Burn_down_chart) are used to represent progress in a graphical way.
 On a burn down chart the completed tasks are tracked over time.
 You start with the sum of tasks and reach zero if any task is completed.

-**Exercise:**
+**Exercise (10 minutes):**

-1. Think about how you can use a burn down chart to measure and visualize progress towards your objectives.
+Think about how you can use a burn down chart to measure and visualize progress towards your objectives.
 This might be the measurable key results the tasks you need to do to create the results.
-1. You can use paper or pen or any software that supports task tracking in a visual way.
+You can use paper or pen or any software that supports task tracking in a visual way.

 ## [Help Others To Connect](#help-others-to-connect)
 Did you ever use social networks to connect people with each other?
 Most internal and external social networks support this feature.
 You can pick two profiles and use a function to introduce people to each other.
 You might do it directly or ask ther persons for permission upfront.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Check the social networks you use to see if there is a function for introducing people (in LinkedIn it's called "Share Profile").
-1. Check your relationship list to see who might profit from knowing each other.
-1. Decide if you want to ask for permission first or just introduce the selected persons.
+Check the social networks you use to see if there is a function for introducing people (in LinkedIn it's called "Share Profile").
+Check your relationship list to see who might profit from knowing each other.
+Decide if you want to ask for permission first or just introduce the selected persons.
+Draft a short email to connect two people from your relationship list:

+* ...
+* ...
+* ...
+* ...
+* ...

 ## [Your Top 10 Assets](#your-top-10-assets)
 What are the most valuable assets related to your objectives that you might share?
 An asset could be a book, a video, a link, a document, a checklist, a presentation etc. When you organize your assets in a way they are linkable and shareble it will be easy for you to contribute them to your network.

-**Exercise:**
+**Exercise (30 minutes):**

-1. Chose one of your objectives and list at least ten related assets you find useful or interesting.
-You can write them down on paper or put it in your memex.
+Chose one of your objectives and list at least ten related assets you find useful or interesting.
+You can write them down on paper or put it in your memex:

+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>

-1. Present the Top 10 lists in the Circle and let Circle help to extend it.
+Present the Top 10 list in the circle and let others help to extend it.

 ## [The Dinner Table University](#the-dinner-table-university)
 Do you use informal situations like lunch to learn?
 Leo Buscaglia called this the [Dinner Table University](http://unprovenpervert.blogspot.com/2008/05/our-dinner-table-university-by-leo.html).
 His father said "There is so much to learn.
 Though we're born stupid, only the stupid remain that way".
 After the dinner the father asked the children "Tell me what you learned today".
 This way every meal becomes a learning opportunity as well.
 In business you can practice this with methods Lunch&Learn or Walk&Talk.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Think about what you learned today or the day before.
+Think about what you learned today or the day before:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Share the learning in the Circle one Circle member after the other.
-1. Discuss if you want to share these learning in a social networking on an ongoing basis.
+Share the learning in the circle.
+Discuss if you want to share these kind of learnings in a social networking on an ongoing basis.

 ## [What Can I Contribute?](#what-can-i-contribute)
 Do you have a clear idea what you can contribute to your network?
 Often we do not contriute because we don't know what to share or write.
 [Research shows](https://www.researchgate.net/publication/259390661_The_Contextual_Nature_of_Enterprise_Social_Networking_A_Multi_Case_Study_Comparison) that there are typical activities in social networks you could use as a checklist for your contributions: